hashicorp/vault/website/source/guides/operations/vault-ha-consul.html.md

 ![Reference Architecture](/assets/images/vault-ha-consul.png)

-We’ll use the open source software editions of Vault and Consul in this guide, but the setup is the same for Enterprise editions.
+For the purpose of this guide, we will use the open source software editions of Vault and Consul; however, the setup is the same for Enterprise editions.

 ### Consul Server Cluster